youshuo2008/we-rate-dogs-data-wrangling/README.md

 ### Files used
 The 'twitter-archive-enhanced.csv' was provided by Udacity.
-The 'image_predictions.tsv' was programmatically downloaded from Udacity's server.
+'image_predictions.tsv' was programmatically downloaded from Udacity's server.
-The 'tweet_json.txt' file was obtained by querying Twitter's API.
+'tweet_json.txt' was obtained by querying Twitter's API.
 A master dataset 'twitter_archive_master.csv' was created by merging the above three datasets by 'tweet_id'.

 ### Credits